stanleywalker1/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Take a video of your prototyped interaction.**\*\*

- The video will be uploaded shortly, I have a random bug impacting the light plz give me a bit of time thank you 🥹

 \*\***Please indicate anyone you collaborated with on this Lab.**\*\* Be generous in acknowledging their contributions!
 And also recognizing any other influences (e.g. from YouTube, Github, Twitter) that informed your design.